awhitty/vite-plugin-pagefiles/README.md

 }
 ```

-The file has two exports: `meta` and `default`.
+The file has two exports: `Meta` and `default`.

-`meta` defines metadata about the route that is made available at build-time.
+`Meta` is a function that defines metadata about the route that is made
-The only property on this export that matters to the plugin is `path`, which is
+available at build-time.
+The only property in the object returned by this
-used to generate the route declaration, but you may add additional properties to
+function that matters to the plugin is `path`, which is used to generate the
-handle as you wish.
+route declaration, but you may add additional properties to handle as you wish.

 Similar to other file-based routing solutions, the `default` export is used as
 the page component.